Any Place I Hang My Hat Is Home

 "Any Place I Hang My Hat Is Home" is a popular song with music by Harold Arlen and lyrics by Johnny Mercer.

 It was first introduced in 1946 in the musical St. Louis Woman.
-In the musical the song was sung by a female character of easy virtue, played by Ruby Hill, and the lyrics start out, "Free and easy".
+In the musical, the song was sung by a female character of easy virtue, played by Ruby Hill, and the lyrics start out, "Free and easy".
 The score by Arlen provides a languid accompaniment, not dissimilar to that of "One for My Baby (and One More for the Road)", also by Arlen and Mercer.

-Barbra Streisand Recording
+Barbra Streisand recording

 Barbra Streisand recorded the song for The Second Barbra Streisand Album in 1963.
 The song appeared on the album twice: first, as the individual song to open the album; then to close the album as a medley with "Like a Straw in the Wind".

-Notable Recordings
+Notable recordings

-Many well-known vocalists have recorded the song including:
+Many other vocalists have recorded the song including: